University’s Governance and charity information

 - The main constitutional document of the HEI, the Royal Charter, versions published from the 2009/2010 academic year onwards.

 The University of Kent is an exempt charity in accordance with Schedule 3 of the Charities Act 2011.
 The Order in Council came into operation on 1 October 1965.

 The University’s legal name and correspondence address is:

 The University of Kent

-Queries about the above should be sent to the Secretary of the Council (Dr Keith Lampard) at the above address.
+Queries about the above should be sent to the Director of Governance and Assurance (Sinéad Critchley) at the above address.